All Episodes

 Too much loose talk of war going on here, Obama says.

-So he tells them his policy is not one of containment.
+So he tells them his policy is not one of containment and even goes so far as almost threaten war if necessary.

 And then he condemns those threatening war.

-Yeah, it's seeing I don't bluff.
+Yeah, seeing I don't bluff.

-I don't bluff.
+Yeah, I don't bluff.

-Well, that that's a laugher.
+Well, that's a laugher.

-Obama says I don't bluff.
+Obama says, I don't bluff.

 What's all this with Iran?